henter/yokubi/src/Section2/Part3/Lesson31.md

 It was <b>totally</b> no use
 </pre>

 These two examples use “true” adverbs.
 If we make the first sentence 意味が**まったく**わからない nothing will change.
 These words may sometimes resemble nouns, but the key difference is that they are not marked by a particle.
 Sometimes they *also* might work as nouns too.
-Special words liek counter words are also adverbs.
+Special words like counter words are also adverbs.
 We’ll read more about counters in a later lesson.

 In addition to these “true” adverbs, there are also other types that use special conjugations or particles.